abdhdar/SimpleC-ListConsoleApplication/README.md

 - example "load new.txt"
 - will read "new.txt" file and rewrite the list in the program

+## Exit
+- "exit" to close the program

 ---
 ## Version
 - Dot.Net 6.0